-We’re pleased to announce the start of the FLRC Family Running Program, designed to provide adults and children with structured, age-appropriate workouts.
-Unlike many youth running programs, adults and children run at the same time, allowing parents to get in an interval workout while their kids learn more about running and enjoy some exercise.
+The FLRC Family Running Program sessions are designed to provide adults and children with structured, age-appropriate workouts.
+Unlike many youth running programs, adults and children run at the same time, allowing parents to get in a workout while their kids learn more about running and enjoy some exercise.

 Participation in the Family Running Program workouts is free, but all participants must be FLRC members (so join today if necessary!).
 Any adult may participate, whether or not they come with a child, but each child must be accompanied to a workout by a parent or responsible adult—this is not drop-off daycare!
 All participants—adults for themselves and parents for each of their children—must sign an annual waiver for the Family Running Program online.

 All workouts will be set in advance by a volunteer coach, although the coach may not be present at every workout.
 Workout specifics will vary by season and the desires of the participants, as will schedules and locations.
 All children’s workouts will be managed by at least one adult, and preferably two or more, depending on the number of children.

 Communication about adult workouts will take place on the main FLRC mailing list; details about the kid workouts will be posted to the Youth Running mailing list.
 Those interested in discussing youth running or organizing ad hoc running events involving children may wish to subscribe to the FLRC Youth Running mailing list.